 The Solstice Low-Residency MFA in Creative Writing Program is pleased to announce the addition of Comics & Graphic Narratives to its body of genre concentrations, which also includes fiction, poetry, creative nonfiction, and writing for children and young adults.
-New faculty member Josh Neufeld, will be the lead instructor for this new concentration, and will begin teaching at Solstice in July 2016.
+New faculty member Josh Neufeld, is the lead instructor of our new concentration.

 Comics are now being taught at almost every college and university in the country.
 But Solstice is one of the first low-residency programs to offer an MFA in comics and graphic narratives.